AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

 ## Findings

 Five thousand, five hundred and fifteen coffee reviews were scraped from the coffee review website.
 Every coffee was assigned a rating by a coffee reviewer.
 The ratings started at 68 and increased all the way to 97.
-At first glance, it would seem that the rating would simply be attributed to price per oz and will see the model results shortly.
+At first glance, it would seem that the rating (y-axis) would simply be attributed to price per oz (x-axis) and will see the model results shortly if price is truly the most important feature or not.